Optical Fractionator workflow >

 If you didn't measure the thickness of sections while counting, this estimate is not calculated.

-Because this estimate is generated from the mean of all obtained section thickness measurements, it is considered to be the most accurate estimate when measurements are not performed at every site.
+Because this estimate is generated from the mean of all obtained section thickness measurements, it is considered to be the most accurate estimate when measurements are performed at every site.

 Estimated population using mean section thickness with counts